-- Open the Windows Search Menu by pressing the Windows key on your keyboard.
+- Start The Windows Search menu with the Windows key on your keyboard.

-- Type Windows Update in the search box, select the Check for updates option.
+- Enter Windows Update into the box that you search in, then select the Check for any updates option.

-- Click on Check for updates, Windows will search and download the latest update.
+- Click on Make sure to check for new versions, Windows will search for and download the latest version of the update.

-- After the download is complete, restart your computer to install the update.
+- When the download is completed Restart your computer to install the upgrade.

 Repair Game Files Via Battle.net

-Repairing Modern Warfare through Battle.net could replace any of the corrupt game files that could be causing the game to crash.
-We recommend trying this method before you jump to other solutions as it could easily solve the error.
+Fixing Modern Warfare through Battle.net could fix any damaged game files that may cause the game to stop working.
+We recommend you try this technique before moving to other options as it can be a simple fix for the problem.

-- Head to the games tab and select Modern Warfare.
+- Navigate to the Games tab and choose Modern Warfare.

-- Click on Options, on the left side of Redeem a Code.
+- Click on Options, which is on the left of redeeming a Code.